Tags

 Customers want to know the status of their order, so it’s crucial to communicate these details—especially if there’s going to be any delay.
 It’s also worth explaining your billing process at the outset to avoid misunderstandings.

 In both cases, customer service professionals need to know what they’re talking about!
-Having the details at their fingertips will minimize the time spent handling these queries.
+Having the details at their fingertips will minimise the time spent handling these queries.

 Objective: Provide efficient resolution